 Did you know, according to The Ultimate List of Marketing Statistics by Hubspot in 2018, Google was responsible for 94% of organic traffic to websites.

 When you look deeper into this statistic, you’ll realize that the majority of organic searches still lead to written content like blog posts, static website pages or even forums.

 This means blogging is a very useful tool to help people find your business online through Google searches.

 But running a blog isn’t just for big corporate companies.
 Small, local businesses can also benefit from the improved SEO blogging offers.
 Also listed on Hubspot’s report, is a list item that stating that 72% of internet users who do a local search, will eventually visit a store within five miles.

 When you run a blog, you’ll have more content for Google to list in searches.
 That’s one of the main ways in which blogging improves your SEO.
 But this isn’t the only reason why blogging can improve your SEO.
 Blogging is also useful in improving your SEO behind the scenes by:

 - Encouraging links from one page on your website to another

 - Creating trustworthy outbound links and gaining inbound links

 There are still many other marketing and SEO advantages to blogging.

-Despite this, no one completely sure what algorithms use when deciding what content to list in searches.
-But what everyone does agree on is that Google loves blogs – especially good ones with quality content!
+Despite this, no one is completely sure what algorithms Google uses when deciding what content to list in searches.
+What everyone does agree on, is that Google loves blogs – especially good ones with quality content!